BitcoinDesign/Guide/guide/how-it-works/ecash/cashu.md

 {% include tip/close.html %}

 ## Restoration Process
 {% include image-gallery.html pages = page.images_backup %}

 1. Seed Phrase Entry: When restoring a wallet, users enter their seed phrase into the Cashu wallet application.
 This seed phrase regenerates all cryptographic keys associated with the user's account.

-2. Recovery: After restoration, ensure your wallet is connected to the same mint(s) you were using before.
-This is crucial as the mint holds the records necessary to validate your tokens.
+2. Mint(s) Entry: Users must input the mint URL for each mint they used before.
+This step ensures their wallet can properly reconnect and verify their tokens, maintaining the integrity of your funds.

 3. Verification: The mint(s) checks these proofs against its records to confirm that the tokens have not been previously spent and are still valid.
 This process relies on the signatures (proofs) that were initially generated when the tokens were minted.